-If you are anything like me, your grocery shopping revolves around your toddler and their likes/dislikes this week!
+If you are anything like me, your grocery shopping revolves around your toddler and their likes/dislikes that week!
 Mac and cheese was a hit last month so you buy 80 boxes this month, smirking like a fool at the check-out because they don't realize you are Super-Freaking-Mom today!
 Then when you serve the first box you hear, "I don't like this anymore; it's too sticky!"
-It's okay to cry...it's okay!
+It's okay to cry...
+I feel you.

-Every single parent goes through this with their children at some point, and it is never easy!
-There is no quick over night fix to end picky eating, but there are a few amazing ways to curb it and make your life much easier!
-So here you go moms .... hopefully these ideas will bring as much success to you as they did for me.
-(Well .... this week anyways!)
+Every single parent goes through this with their children at some point, and it is never easy.
+There is no quick, overnight fix to end picky eating, but there are a few amazing ways to curb it and make your life much easier!
+So here you go moms .... hopefully, these ideas will bring as much success to you as they did for me.
+(Well, this week anyway!)

 1. Start Early!